 The 2018 World Cup in Russia is expected to once again produce competitive matches on the pitch.
 With the 36 teams now assigned to eight groups in the initial group stages, every game is expected to be exciting to watch.
 Fans are already lining up at sites like NetBet to place wagers on these games.
 More money is being bet on the 2018 World Cup than any prior version of the tournament.

-But even at such a high level of play, a few matches stand out as being exceptional must-see games.
+But even at such a high level of play, a few matches stand out as being exceptional must-see games that we plan to live stream with a World Cup VPN.
 Let’s take a closer look at these games:

 Group A-Russia vs Saudi Arabia

 With the two countries ranked by FIFA at 63rd and 65th respectively, they are the lowest-ranked teams in the competition.
 The two countries have only played against each other once, with Saudi Arabia winning 4-2 in a friendly in 1993.
 What makes this a must-see game?
 For one thing, opening matches in World Cups are always special, with the opportunity for the host country to show off their team on the pitch before anyone else.

 Based upon team ranking, an evenly-matched game is expected, which should make for an exciting spectacle on the field.
 With Uruguay and Egypt rounding out Group A, surely Uruguay is expected to go through to the knockout stages, leaving the other three teams fighting for the final spot.
 Neither Russia nor the Saudis can afford to lose this game, certainly not the Russians in front of their home fans.

 Suffice it to say that there is no love lost between these two Iberian countries on the soccer field.
 Historically, the two sides have met a total of 36 times since 1921 in all UEFA matches, with Spain winning 18 times while drawing 12.
 But in competitive matches, no game has been decided by more than one goal since World Cup competition in 1950.